A resource that holds formatted image data.

 - tvOS 9.0+

-newmethod of the
+newmethod to create the texture.

 Texture With Descriptor: iosurface: plane: